Zhiyuan2004/mcb185_homework/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
+  + didn't come to class Tuesday due to sprained ankle
+  + attended class on Thursday
+  + Volunteered at the front of class
+  + Introduced myself to Mikaela
 - Week 2
+  + attended class on Tuesday
 - Week 3
 - Week 4
 - Week 5